 Risk Factors for a Vitamin B12 Deficiency

 Many adults are living with sub-optimal B12 levels since this vitamin is found primarily in animal products.
-In addition to vegans and vegetarians, people with low hydrochloric acid levels in the stomach are at risk for B12 deficiency as they have trouble absorbing B12.
-This often affects people over the age of 50 as stomach acid levels decline with aging (1).
+Naturally, this means vegans and vegetarians who don't eat animal foods may be at increased risk of a vitamin B12 deficiency.
+In addition, people with low hydrochloric acid levels in the stomach are at risk for B12 deficiency as they have trouble with B12 absorption.
+This often affects older adults over the age of 50 as stomach acid levels decline with aging (1).
 Digestive disorders, smoking, excess alcohol consumption, and certain medications also increase the risk of B12 deficiency.

 - Shortness of breath

 Fortunately, B12 supplements are widely available to correct deficiencies. and help you get your adequate intake and high doses of vitamin B12 that you may be missing from food products alone.